 My boys are older now.
 I still maintain my license as an engineer to pay the bills just in case I wake up from this fabulous dream.
 I love living in Northeast Ohio with my husband, my boys, and my dog.
-I'm thrilled to still be writing, and my fourth novel is slated for publication in September 2019.
+I'm thrilled to still be writing, with a potential series in the works.

 D.M.
 Pulley lives in northeast Ohio with her husband, her two children, and a dog named Hobo.
 Before becoming a full-time writer, she worked as a Professional Engineer rehabbing historic structures and conducting forensic investigations of building failures.
 Pulley's structural survey of a vacant building in Cleveland inspired her debut novel, The Dead Key, the winner of the 2014 Amazon Breakthrough Novel Award.
 Since then, Pulley has sold over a half a million books worldwide, and her work has been translated into eight different languages.

 Pulley's historical mysteries shine a light into the darker side of life in the Midwest during the twentieth century, when cities like Detroit and Cleveland struggled to survive.
-Her latest novel, No One’s Home (due out September 1, 2019), unravels the disturbing history of an old mansion haunted by family secrets, financial ruin, and murder.
+Her latest novel, No One’s Home, unravels the disturbing history of an old mansion haunted by family secrets, financial ruin, and murder.
 The abandoned buildings, haunted houses, and buried past of the Rust Belt continue to inspire her work.